 spark-submit test.py

-0 a 3 None 4 1 None -1
+key max(a) max(b) max(c) min(a) min(b) min(c)0 a 3 None 4 1 None -1

-$ export RELEASE=$(curl -s https://api.github.com/repos/kubeless/kubeless/releases/latest | grep tag_name | cut -d '"' -f 4)
+$ export RELEASE=$(curl -s https://api.github.com/repos/kubeless/kubeless/releases/latest | grep tag_name | cut -d '"' -f 4)$ kubectl create ns kubeless$ kubectl create -f https://github.com/kubeless/kubeless/releases/download/$RELEASE/kubeless-$RELEASE.yaml

-$ kubectl get pods -n kubeless
+$ kubectl get pods -n kubeless$ kubectl get deployment -n kubeless$ kubectl get customresourcedefinition

-def hello(event, context):
+def hello(event, context):print eventreturn event['data']

-$ kubeless function deploy hello --runtime python2.7 \
+$ kubeless function deploy hello --runtime python2.7 \--from-file test.py \--handler test.hello

-$ kubeless function ls
+$ kubectl get functions$ kubeless function ls

 $ kubeless function call hello --data 'Hello world!'